isu-digital/once-twice-trice/docs/scua_docs.md

 </div>
 ```

-Replace value for `objectid`:
+- In the image include, replace values for `objectid`.
+Add or edit the value for `width` if needed:
     - `objectid`: Any objectid that corresponds to an item in the exhibit (refer to metadata spreadsheet: <https://docs.google.com/spreadsheets/d/14yu7vqfoq3Ti15D4EWcGOeBtc1Q_As88Vcan5qpo4mA/edit?usp=sharing>)
+    - `width`: Set the width of the image.
+Options: `25`, `50`, `75`, `100`

 For an image that shows up on the **right**, copy and paste this code: